Your Glasgow build slips because one forged component is 22 weeks out and SAP didn't flag it

 Exactly what you get

 Supply chain software built for long-lead, project-driven procurement: each critical component and subcontract tied to the milestone it feeds, volatile lead times tracked against supplier history and the market, and critical-path alerts when a slip threatens a build date, early enough to recover.
 Procurement, inventory, and the project plan finally share one timeline.
-It connects to your ERP for purchasing and cost, your inventory management for stock, and your project management and business intelligence systems for schedule and risk.
+It connects to your ERP for purchasing and cost, your inventory management for stock, and your project management and business intelligence (BI) systems for schedule and risk.

 How to choose a developer in Glasgow